Dwight258/countdown2026/README.md

 https://pocket-se.info/archives/1628/

-The video used will not be used for any purpose other than this countdown and publishing the site on github.
+The video will only be used for this countdown and for publishing the site on GitHub.